isolver/ioHub/docs/iohub/quickstart.rst

     C:\Windows\SysWOW64.
 Please check that this DLL is present after you run the DirectX 10 upgrade utility.

-Once the information in the above Note has been followed, and you have the XInput capable device plugged into your PC, then creating the ioHub version of the demo can be started.
-Note that all source files for this example are in the ioGamepad directory of the ioHub Examples folder.
+After ensuring XInput has been successfully installed (see above note) and connecting the XInput capable device to your PC, we can begin converting the joystick_universal.py script to use ioHub.
+Note that all source files for this example are in the ioHub examples\quickStart subdirectory, but it is encouraged that new users replicate the following demo from scratch as is described below.

 **The following steps should be followed if a new version of the demo is being created:**

 #.
-Create a directory (location of your choice) called ioXInputGamePad.
-The directory can be any name you wish, but here it is assumed it is called ioXInputPsychoPy.
+Create a new directory for the experiment (location and name of your choice; the rest of this demo refers to this directory as being named 'ioXInputGamePad').
 #.
-Within the ioXInputGamePad directory, create the python source file that will hold the example python source code.
-This example assumes it has been named run.py
+Within the ioXInputGamePad directory, create the Python source file for the experiment script.
+This example assumes it has been named 'run.py'.
 #.
-Within the ioXInputGamePad directory, create a file that will hold the experiment configuration for the demo.
-This file **must** be called experiment_config.yaml
+Within the ioXInputGamePad directory, create a file that will hold the experiment configuration for the demo. ioHub assumes this file is named 'experiment_config.yaml'.
 #.
-Within the ioXInputGamePad directory, create a file that will hold the ioHub configuration for the demo.
-This file can be of any name, but the standard is to call it iohub_config.yaml.
+Within the ioXInputGamePad directory, create a file that will hold the ioHub configuration for the demo. ioHub assumes this file is named 'iohub_config.yaml'.

-With the above directory and file structure created, contents can now be added to the python source file and the two .yaml configuration files as described below.
+With the above directory created, fill the
+Python source file and the two .yaml configuration files as described below.

-.. note:: When using this approach to creating the experiment,
+.. note:: When using the *script + config* approach to creating the experiment,
-    the above experiment folder structure will always be used.
-To save time in creating this initial experiment folder setup, there is a folder called startingTemplate in the ioHub examples folder that contains the necessary python source file with the ExperimentIOHubRuntime class extension already defined, so only your experiment code needs to be added to the class run method.
-The folder also contains a base experiment_config.yaml and iohub_config.yaml which can just be modified as necessary for your experiment.
-In this QuickStart example, it will be assumed that all files are being created from scratch.
+    the above experiment folder structure (one source.py and two config.yaml files) will always be used.
+    To save time in creating this initial experiment folder setup, there is a folder called startingTemplate in the ioHub examples folder that contains the necessary python source file with the ioHubExperimentRuntime class extension already defined, so only your experiment code needs to be added to the class run method.
+The startingTemplate directory also contains a base experiment_config.yaml and iohub_config.yaml to be modified as necessary for the experiment.

 run.py Python Source File Contents
 ++++++++++++++++++++++++++++++++++++